 No, it's not necessary to peel rhubarb.
 That way, you can keep all of that lovely pink colour.
 Just trim the very bottom of the stems, where they have been in contact with the soil.
 If your rhubarb seems especially stringy, remove the strings as you cut it up.

-In addition to apples, oranges and strawberries also go very well with rhubarb.
+In addition to apples, oranges and strawberries also balance the tart taste of rhubarb and add natural sweetness.
 You could add a little orange zest to the recipe if you like, or replace the water with orange juice.

 Rhubarb stems are fine for human consumption.
-But it's worth noting that the leaves are poisonous, and must not be eaten.
+But the leaves are poisonous, and must not be eaten.

 Yes.
 Both rhubarb compote (or compôte) and stewed fruit just mean that the fruit has been gently cooked with a little water and usually sweetened to taste.